rabbyui/rcatayoc-resume/docs/index.md

 - Performs reputation-management works to boost clients’ brand name reputation

 `Feb 2011 - Present`
-__BRANDS Strategic Management Services__, Project Management Consultant
+__BRANDS Strategic Management Services__, Philippines - Project Management Consultant

 - Analyze the strengths, weaknesses, and risks of existing project plans, as well as recommending improvements.
 - Determine the scope of projects via consultation and investigation.